Call Now:

 The main drain is connected to all of the drain water sources in your home, such as shower drains, sinks, tubs, toilet drains, your floor drain, etc. All the water drained from these sources converges into the main sewer drain, which runs below the ground.
 This sewer line is, in turn, connected to the main sewer system of your town or city.

-A main sewer clog drains typically occur when the main sewer line becomes jammed due to pipe damage, improper maintenance, or an overload in the sewer drainage system.
-That’s when you will start noticing some signs of drain blockage.
+A main sewer drain clog usually happens when the sewer line gets jammed due to pipe damage, poor maintenance, or too much strain on the drainage system.
+You’ll notice signs of this blockage when it occurs.

 Plumbers Clearing Clogged Sewer Drain